We license premises used for film showings, to make sure they are suitable for use, safe and well managed.

 - the renewal of an existing cinema licence where the premises have been altered since the issue of the last licence.

-We may request a copy of your premises Fire Risk Assessment and for larger complex premises we may also require a management plan to be submitted.
+We may request a copy of your premises Fire Risk Assessment and for larger complex premises we may also need a management plan to be submitted.

 During the application process we will inspect your premises and will advise you on how to meet the cinema licence conditions.

-If you are carrying out building works or alterations to your premises you may require Building Regulations approval.
+If you are carrying out building works or alterations to your premises you may need Building Regulations approval.
 If so, we will deal with this along with your application.

 How much does a cinema licence cost?